jed-gore/chatgpt_management_transcripts/README.md

 ![image](https://user-images.githubusercontent.com/39496491/218328476-19d04e88-4002-4be8-bc67-8fdc18be291a.png)

-<b>TLDR</b>: The results filtered out via LR were not too bad, though I'd want to spend a LOT more time thinking about the problem.
+<b>TLDR</b>:<br> The results filtered out via Linear Regression were ok, though I'd want to spend a LOT more time thinking about the problem.

 Is this really a SUMMARIZATION problem not a CLASSIFICATION problem per se?